Barabbas0/resume/resume.md

 + Monitoring of containerized data feed, trade, and liquidity systems
 + Used SQL to investigate order executions
 + Troubleshooting networks and systems
-+ Laid off due to aquisition and consolidation
++ Laid off due to acquisition and consolidation

 <table>
   <tr>